risk-first/website/docs/overview/Quick-Summary.md

 ![Methodologies, Risks, Practices](/img/generated/introduction/risk_framework_2.svg)

 Agile, Waterfall, Lean, DevOps—these aren't competing religions.
-They're different **risk frameworks**, each optimized for different concerns:
+They're different because they're each optimized for different concerns:

 - **Agile** prioritises the risk that requirements change and are hard to capture up front.
 - **Waterfall** guards against the risk of expensive rework by planning thoroughly.